 - Rethinking bone loss

 It is never too early, nor too late, to begin building and rebuilding bone strength!
 Designed by nature to last us a lifetime, our skeleton is a dynamic, ever-changing living structure.
 At each stage of life we can take simple steps to build stronger bones.
 Even the wheelchair-bound elderly have been able to build bone density and reduce fracture risk with simple exercises and nutrition supplementation.
 With an estimated 50% of US women over the age of 50 expected to experience at least one osteoporotic fracture in their lifetimes, today is the day to begin building bone strength.

-In this presentation, Dr. Brown outlines how her simple yet powerful Women to Women Personal Program for Better Bones can enhance bone health and reduce fracture risk.
+In this presentation, Dr. Brown outlines how her simple yet powerful Women’s Health Network Better Bones Package can enhance bone health and reduce fracture risk.

 This presentation looks at the nutrition which influences bone health, moving beyond calcium to a full range of key bone-building nutrients.
 She highlights the myriad causes for low bone density and decreased bone strength, and moves step-by-step through a powerful guided self-help program to build bone strength.